New movie starring Kevin Sorbo confronts atheism.

 By Dan Brownell

-A new Christian movie countering atheism is set to release this fall.
-Let There Be Light tells the story of “the “world’s greatest atheist,” Dr. Sol Harkens, who grapples with the aftermath of a Near Death Experience (NDE) as the result of a car accident.
+A new Christian movie, Let There Be Light tells the story of “the “world’s greatest atheist,” Dr. Sol Harkens, who grapples with the aftermath of a Near Death Experience (NDE) as the result of a car accident.
 During his NDE, he briefly meets and speaks with his dead son in a tunnel, and is then resuscitated.
 No longer able to deny that life exists after death, Harkens struggles to reconcile his atheism with his experience, which clearly refutes the godless worldview he has been teaching his followers for years.
 The crisis also brings Harkens face-to-face with his failed marriage and his estrangement from his living son.

 The film stars Kevin Sorbo, who is best known for his role on the ’90s hit TV series Hercules: The Legendary Journeys and for his lead in the 2014 Christian blockbuster God’s Not Dead.
 Kevin’s wife, Sandra “Sam” Sorbo, co-wrote the screenplay with well-known Hollywood screenwriter Dan Gordon.